mickmuzac/Competency-Dashboard/README.md

 Competency-Dashboard
 ====================

 Click [here](http://mickmuzac.github.io/Competency-Dashboard/) to view a live demo of this project.
+The generated test data persists in localStorage.
+To reset it, click the reset link at the top right of the page.

 ####Introduction
 The Competency Dashboard currently displays visualizations related to progress towards a set of competencies and the temporary (made up) badges that go along with them.
 However, this project primarily serves as a functional mockup for future development and just about everything will probably change.